How Do Graphic Organizers Help Students

 Q: Can graphic organizers be used for all ages?

 A: Yes, graphic organizers can be adapted for use with students of all ages, from elementary school to college and beyond.
-The type of graphic organizer and the level of complexity should be tailored to the age and developmental level of the students.
+The type of graphic organizer and the level of complexity should be suited to the age and developmental level of the students.

 Q: How can I assess student learning using graphic organizers?